2019 Session Descriptions

 Engaging in normal, age-appropriate activities and experiences is a critical component of healthy child development.
 However, experiencing abuse or neglect and being removed from family to foster care is not “normal.”
 Although foster care may be safer for a child or youth, cultivating normal childhood experiences while in DFPS conservatorship is a challenge.
 The goals of the child welfare system related to normalcy include managing risk, giving children the opportunity to act like children, and encouraging the development of a child’s interests and strengths.
 This presentation will include the judicial perspective and address how normalcy is defined, why normalcy is important, youth voice as it relates to normalcy, barriers and solutions to providing normalcy, the attorney’s role and duties in understanding and advocating for normalcy, and the judge’s role in ensuring normalcy is considered and achieved.

-Presenter: Tina Amberboy, Executive Director, The Children's Commission; Judge Peter Sakai
+Presenter: Tina Amberboy, Executive Director, The Children’s Commission; and The Honorable Peter Sakai, Judge, 225th District Court

 C7 Updates from STARHealth